-The assignments will each be a data analysis project for which you will use R. Assignments are to be submitted online into Crowdmark via our class website (Blackboard) by 10pm on the due dates.
-Late assignments will be accepted but subject to a 5% penalty per hour late.
+The assignments will each be a short data analysis project for which you will use R. Assignments are to be submitted online into Crowdmark by 10pm on the due dates.
+Late assignments will be accepted but subject to a 20% penalty per day late.
+Late submissions will not be allowed beyond 48 hours of the due date.
+Due to the flexibility in due dates, there are no accommodations for late or missed assignments.

-Practice problems from the textbooks will be posted on the web.
+Practice problems will be posted on the web.
 They are to help you prepare for the quizzes, test and exam and are not to be handed in.
-Solutions will not be posted.
-However, solutions are ideally discussed in our Piazza forum and during instructor and/or TA office hours.